Head Coach, U.S. National Under-17 Team

 Phone: (734) 327-9251, ext.
 314

-Danton Cole is in his third season as a head coach at USA Hockey’s National Team Development Program.
-He is guiding the U.S. National Under-17 Team during the 2012-13 campaign.
+Danton Cole is in his fourth season as a head coach at USA Hockey’s National Team Development Program.
+He will guide the U.S. National Under-18 Team in 2013-14.

-Prior to his time with the NTDP, Cole spent three years as head coach of the men’s ice hockey team at the University of Alabama-Huntsville.
-He led the Chargers to their second-ever College Hockey America championship in 2010, as well as their second NCAA Division I Tournament berth.
+Prior to USA Hockey, Cole spent three years as head coach of the men’s ice hockey team at the University of Alabama-Huntsville where he led the Chargers to their second College Hockey America Championship (2010), earning their second NCAA Division I Tournament berth.
 He also served as assistant coach at Bowling Green State University from 2006-07 and head coach of the United Hockey League’s Motor City Mechanics for parts of two seasons (2004-06).

-Cole’s coaching career began in the 1999-2000 season when he was named an assistant coach for Grand Rapids, then of the International Hockey League.
-He spent one more season with the Griffins before earning his first job as a head coach with the Muskegon Fury of the UHL in 2001.
-During the 2001-02 season, he guided the Fury to a 48-22-0-4 (W-L-T-OTL) record and the Colonial Cup championship.
+His coaching career began in the 1999-2000 season when he was named an assistant coach for Grand Rapids, then of the International Hockey League.
+After two seasons there, Cole took over the Muskegon Fury of the UHL where he guided the team to the Colonial Cup Championship (2002).

-As a player, Cole appeared in 318 games in the National Hockey League from 1989-96, including stints with the Winnipeg Jets, Tampa Bay Lightning, New Jersey Devils, New York Islanders and Chicago Blackhawks.
+He also appeared in 318 games in the National Hockey League from 1989-96, including stints with Winnipeg, Tampa Bay, New Jersey, the New York Islanders, and Chicago.
 He was part of the Devils squad that earned its first Stanley Cup title in 1995.

 Prior to embarking on his pro career, Cole was a four-year letterwinner at Michigan State University from 1985-89.
-While a Spartan, Cole appeared in 180 games and compiled 163 points (69-94).
-He was part of the Ron Mason-led Michigan State squad that captured the 1986 NCAA Division I Men’s Ice Hockey Championship.
+As a Spartan, Cole appeared in 180 games and compiled 163 points (69-94).
+He was part of the squad that captured the 1986 NCAA Division I Men’s Ice Hockey Championship.
 In 1989, he received the Big Ten Medal of Honor as MSU’s top student-athlete in both scholarship and achievement.
-Cole was named to three Central Collegiate Hockey Association All-Academic Teams and twice served as an assistant captain for the Spartans.
+Cole was named to three Central Collegiate Hockey Association All-Academic Teams and twice served as an alternate captain for the Spartans.
 He was named Most Valuable Player his senior season and graduated with a degree in finance.
 Cole was also awarded with the 2012-13 Distinguished Spartan Award from his alma mater.